 5. Visit your vet

 If this is your first pet, this will also be your first visit to the vet.
 Vet bills can be alarming if you’re not prepared.
-Consider a cat insurance plan which covers vaccinations, medication, vet visits, accidents and more.
+Consider a cat insurance plan that covers medication, non-routine vet visits, accidents, illnesses and more.

 Your fur kid will hopefully already have a healthy dose of natural immunity from drinking their mum’s milk.
 The next step in keeping and building this immunity is to vaccinate against cat diseases like feline leukaemia virus.